 I also wanted to add things like cranberries into our bread, and other dried fruits we fancied.
 A quick trip to Waitrose for some bread flour and quick yeast later and away we went.
 I made a 1.5lb loaf and it turned out really well.
 A little more dense than the white and savoury breads we had tried so far, but it toasts beautifully and best of all my boy absolutely loves it!

-1¼tsp Fast yeast – find one suitable for bread machines
+- 1 1/4 tsp Fast Yeast suitable for bread machines

 Add all the ingredients in the order above, with the yeast going in to your machine last.
 My Morphy Richards Fast Bake has a sweet bread setting which I used for this, but I believe you can also just use the normal loaf setting too.
 Don’t add the dried fruit until after the first kneed.
 This will ensure the fruit is evenly distributed throughout the dough when it bakes.

 Once baked try to resist the urge to slice straight into the loaf, while it is still hot, as all the steam will escape making the bread dry out.
 Leave it a good 25 to 30 minutes to cool and then slice.